ourcodingclub/ourcodingclub.github.io/_posts/2017-01-06-data-manip-intro.md

 ### Subset, extract and modify data with R operators

 Data frames are R objects made of rows and columns containing observations of different variables: you will often be importing your data that way.
 Sometimes, you might notice some mistakes after importing, need to rename a variable, or keep only a subset of the data that meets some conditions.
-Let's dive right in and do that on the `elongation.csv` dataset that you have downloaded from the repository.
+Let's dive right in and do that on the `EmpetrumElongation.csv` dataset that you have downloaded from the repository.

 #### __Create a new, blank script, and add in some information at the top, for instance the title of the tutorial, your name, and the date (remember to use hasthags `#` to comment and annotate your script).__